HardcoreMagazine/Ez_Flux.1/README.md

 Open [settings](/program/config/appsettings.ini) and set value of "initilized" variable to False, i.e. `initilized = False` and then launch / restart the program.

 Note that old model will not be deleted this way, in order to switch back you'll need to complete this process again.
-Open [settings](/program/config/appsettings.ini) and set value of "initilized" variable to False, i.e. `initilized = False` and then launch / restart the program.

-Note that old model will not be deleted this way, in order to switch back you'll need to complete this process again.

 ## Note